skrattaren/apf.rst/apf.rst

   'teacher'.

-  Koot Hoomi is the author of a series of letters that were published as "`The Mahatma Letters To A. P. Sinnett`_", and which form the basis of many theosophical teachings.
+  Koot Hoomi is the author of a series of letters that were published as **The Mahatma Letters To A. P. Sinnett**, and which form the basis of many theosophical teachings.

 - [p.
 63/62] "'Look, master Dil,' said Gern, [...]"